-Thankfully, I made it through the rest of that yoga class feeling mostly OK, but since I couldn't shake the concern about my flu shot and how it might affect my body, I reached out to K Health's Dr. Edo Paz, the vice president of medical at K Health and the clinical director at Heartbeat Health, to get some answers.
+Thankfully, I made it through the rest of that yoga class feeling OK, but I couldn't shake the concern about my flu shot and how exercise might affect my body.
+So, I reached out to Dr. Edo Paz, the vice president of medical at K Health and the clinical director at Heartbeat Health, to get some answers.
 "It’s typically safe to exercise after receiving a flu shot," Paz tells Elite Daily.
 "In fact, some studies have indicated that exercising after a flu shot may improve your body’s response to the vaccine by activating the immune system."

-Of course, as with anything in life, remember to work out in moderation, says Dr. Paz.
+Of course, as with anything in life, remember to work out in moderation, says Paz.
 "In general, people should not overdo their exercise after a flu shot," he tells Elite Daily.
 He recommends you "listen to your body," because in the end, only you know how far you should be pushing yourself.

-Along with tuning into your body's individual cues and needs, Dr. Paz stresses the importance of staying well hydrated after your flu shot, regardless of whether or not you're exercising.
+Along with tuning into your body's individual cues and needs, Paz stresses the importance of staying well hydrated after your flu shot, regardless of whether or not you're exercising.
 About eight glasses (or 64 ounces) is usually the recommended amount of water to drink in a day, so do your best to aim for somewhere around that.

 Nonetheless, "if you experience any of these symptoms, you might feel better resting for a day or two before you get back to the gym," Hoff suggests.
 "You might also just tailor your workout.
 For example, with a sore arm, you could avoid upper body workouts until the swelling or soreness recedes."

 Ultimately, it's up to you and your pain tolerance to determine whether you feel well enough to work out.
 Whatever you decide, remember to give yourself credit for taking care of your body, in more ways than one.